Charles F. Chandler: Academic career

 After completing his degree, Chandler returned to the United States to pursue his own scientific career.
 Upon his return, in 1857, Chandler became the chemical assistant at Professor Charles Joy's laboratory at Union College in Schenectady, New York, and shortly thereafter began to lecture on Mineralogy and Geology at the college as well as manage the laboratory.
-He became an associate professor at the College in 1857 at the age of 21.
-Shortly after, he and his younger brother William became members of The Kappa Alpha Society, of which Joy was also a member.
+He became an associate professor at the college in 1857 at the age of 21.
+Shortly after, he and his younger brother William became members of Kappa Alpha Society, of which Joy was also a member.
 He remained at Union College for the next 7 years during which time he ran the chemistry lab and married his first wife, Anna Craig Chandler.

 His tenure at Union College ended in 1864 when Chandler was asked by his former colleague, Professor Joy, to consider taking on the Chair of Chemistry at the newly formed Columbia College School of Mines that Professor Thomas Egleston and General Vinton were attempting to start under Columbia President Barnard.
 Chandler gladly took the opportunity to move to New York, and begin his long relationship with Columbia University.

 The School of Mines, later to develop into the School of Engineering and Applied Science, consisted at this time of one room in the basement of a Madison Avenue academic building.
 Within the first year of the School's existence, Chandler took on the position of Dean, and under his leadership in that first year the school moved to a larger four floor building and doubled the number of students enrolled in its program of study.
 Chandler was to remain dean of the School of Mines for the next 33 years, through its move to its new home on Columbia's Morningside Campus and into Havemeyer Hall, the state-of-the-art Chemistry building that he helped to design and raise funds.

 During the period he was the organizer of the American Chemical Society and its president from 1881 to 1889.